AU

 • A North African consulting company as Claimant in an ICC arbitration against North American oil services companies, in a dispute relating to oil drilling contracts.

-• Two subsidiaries of a North American mining and metals company in four LCIA arbitrations in London against a European trading firm.
+• Two subsidiaries of a North American mining and metals company in seven LCIA arbitrations in London against a European trading firm.
 The dispute related to the performance of contracts for the sale and purchase of metal concentrates.
 English law applied.
+Associated s.
+68 challenge proceedings and coordination of foreign bankruptcy proceedings.

-• Advising UK petrochemicals companies in connection with a potential investment treaty claim against a central Asian state.
+• Advising UK petrochemicals companies in connection with a potential investment treaty claim against a central Asian state, concerning the treatment of oil production assets and related businesses.

 • Advising a North American natural resources investor in relation to an investment treaty claim concerning investments in the mining sector in an EU state.